Joku1806/regen/README.md

     return 0;
 }
 ```
-As you can see, using regen is very simple:<br>
-Just include `matcher.h` and call `match()` with your text and regex.
-Additionally you have to supply a `size_t*` as the third argument, which will contain the number of matches after the function ends.
+When calling `match` you need to pass your text and regex as well as a `size_t*` which will contain the number of matches after the function ends.
 This way you can to iterate over the returned matches.

-The return value of `match()` is an array of structs containing offset and length, but no additional information about the text itself.<br>
+The return value of `match` is an array of structs containing offset and length, but no additional information about the text itself.<br>
 So don't touch the text until you have done everything you want with the matches!

-## Installation

-To install, just clone this repository and run `make release` in the root of the repository.
-To get additional debug output, symbols and runtime memory leak/access tripwires, run `make debug` instead.